-US diplomat Bill Richardson heads to Myanmar
+Former US ambassador Bill Richardson heads to Myanmar

-Veteran U.S. diplomat and former Gov. Bill Richardson is heading to Myanmar on a private humanitarian mission that will focus on pandemic support, his spokesperson said Sunday.
+Former U.S. ambassador and former New Mexico Gov. Bill Richardson is heading to Myanmar on a private humanitarian mission that will focus on pandemic support, his spokesperson said Sunday.

 Myanmar has been mired in violence and civil unrest since a military coup seized power in February.
 Protesters have faced beatings and arrests.
 The United States suspended a trade deal with Myanmar until a democratic government is restored in the Southeast Asian country.